meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 `admin` party with the key `splice.lfdecentralizedtrust.org/registryUrls`, and parsing it as a comma-separated list of URLs.

-TODO: once reviewed -- create issue to remove `RegistryAppInstall` and switch to this discovery mechanism

 #### Total Supply and Token Metadata